Vyral/john-fraker/_posts/2019-04-15-prop-58-prop-193-and-the-transfer-of-real-estate.md

 {% include youtube.html %}

-What are Prop 58 and Prop 193 and how do they work?&nbsp;
+What are Prop 58 and Prop 193 and how do they work?

 **Prop 58 allows a parent to transfer property to their children and maintain their very low Prop 13 basis.** This can happen in a couple of different situations.
-The parent can transfer their property to their child while they’re alive, or it can be transferred through a trust or through their estate after they pass away.&nbsp;
+The parent can transfer their property to their child while they’re alive, or it can be transferred through a trust or through their estate after they pass away.

 **Prop 193 essentially does the same thing, except for grandparent-grandchild transfers.** The only difference is, if the middle-generation child is still alive, this exemption doesn’t work.
 We actually once had a client learn this only after they tried transferring their property to their child and grandchild—they ended up getting reassessed the portion they intended for the grandchild.

-If you’d like to know more about these propositions, we have a link to the Board of Equalization’s website on our website that will answer all of your questions.&nbsp;
+If you’d like to know more about these propositions, we have a link to the Board of Equalization’s website on our website that will answer all of your questions.

 If you have any other real estate needs, feel free to give me a call or send me an email.
 I’d be happy to help you.